Janina Fialkowska: Early life

+Professional career

 In 1986, to commemorate the centennial of the death of Franz Liszt, Fialkowska was invited to perform his complete Transcendental Études in New York, Chicago, Los Angeles, in London for the BBC, and in Canada for the CBC.
 In 1990, she was chosen to perform, with the Chicago Symphony, the world premiere of the recently discovered Third Piano Concerto of Franz Liszt.

 Fialkowska has also given world premiere performances of piano concertos by American composer Libby Larsen, with the Minnesota Orchestra (1991) and by Canadian composer Marjan Mozetich, with the Kingston Symphony (2000).

 In 1992, the Colorado Symphony invited her to perform the North American premiere of the piano concerto by Sir Andrzej Panufnik.
 Also in 1992, the Canadian Broadcasting Corporation produced a television documentary of her life and career, entitled The World of Janina Fialkowska, which was aired across Canada and was awarded a special jury prize at the San Francisco International Film Festival.

-In January 2002, on the eve of a European concert tour encompassing eight countries, Fialkowska's career was suddenly brought to a halt by the discovery of an aggressive cancerous tumour in her upper left arm.
+In January 2002, on the eve of a European concert tour, Fialkowska's career was interrupted by the discovery of an aggressive cancerous tumour in her upper left arm.
 Following the removal of the malignant mass in May 2002, she subsequently underwent an innovative surgical procedure designed to reconstruct the arm that had been rendered almost useless by the excision of the tumour.
 During her eighteen months of convalescence, she gave many concerts in Europe and North America, performing music written especially for the left hand by Ravel (Concerto for the Left Hand) and Prokofiev (Piano Concerto no. 4), which she adapted for performance with the right hand.
-Both the public and the critics praised her courage and the high calibre of these performances for example with the Houston Symphony Orchestra under Stanislaw Skrowaczewski.
+Both the public and the critics praised her courage and the high calibre of these performances such as with the Houston Symphony Orchestra under Stanislaw Skrowaczewski.

 In 2004, Fialkowska returned to the stage as a two-handed pianist, first with a recital in Germany, followed by Beethoven's Fourth Piano Concerto in Toronto.
 Since then, she has resumed active touring in Canada, the United States, Europe, and the Far East performing amongst others with the Warsaw Philharmonic, the Montreal Symphony, the Toronto Symphony, the Suk Chamber Orchestra Prague, the Vancouver Symphony, the Detroit Symphony, the Royal Philharmonic Orchestra, the Mexico State Orchestra, L'orchestra di Camera Italiana, the Badische Staatskapelle, the Osaka Philharmonic and many others.

 In the summer of 2010, Fialkowska hosted a celebration of the works of Chopin at the Festival of the Sound.
 In 2018, her album Chopin Recital 3 won a Juno Award for Classical Album of the Year.

 Fialkowska has also garnered praise for her interpretations of the works of Chopin and Liszt.

 Personal life

-Janina Fialkowska has been married to German music manager Harry Oesterle since 2001.
+Fialkowska has been married to German music manager Harry Oesterle since 2001.
 They have homes in Connecticut and Bavaria.
-Her autobiography, A Note In Time, is published by Novum.
+Her autobiography, A Note In Time, was published by Novum.